-However, as things often go with skincare, I have seen and read many outrageous claims on the internet when it comes to the link between hydration and clear skin.
+As things often go with skincare, I have seen and read many outrageous claims on the internet when it comes to the link between hydration and clear skin.

 I’ve heard things such as drinking a lot of water will help you prevent wrinkles, slow skin aging, accelerate healing, help with acne, and so on and so forth.

-Therefore, if you yearn for smooth skin, chances are that at some point you have also been exposed to the exhortation to drink lots of water in order to flush out those evil toxins and keep your skin healthy.
+Therefore, if you yearn for smooth skin, chances are that at some point you have also been exposed to the idea to drink lots of water in order to flush out those evil toxins and keep your skin healthy.

 But let’s spill the hard-to-swallow truth: